-Ms. Olwan has been a Board Director since December 2017, currently serving as the Treasurer and Chair of the Corporate Services Committee.
+Ms. Rana Olwan has been a Board Director since December 2017, currently serving as the Vice Chair of the Board and the Chair of the Governance Committee.
 She is the Director of Finance and Portfolio Management for the Department of Hunger and Livelihoods at Save the Children Federation, Inc. She has over 15 years of experience in accounting and financial management in international development programs.
 She has worked in a number of places, including Save the Children’s offices in the Middle East, Africa, and Asia.
 She brings to the board an extensive knowledge and experience in risk management, donor compliance, financial accounting and reporting, and strategic planning.

 Rana holds a bachelor’s degree in Accounting from Yarmouk University in Jordan and a Master’s degree in Business Administration from Laurentian University in Canada.
 She is also a Chartered Professional Accountant, a Certified General Accountant and a Certified Fraud Examiner.

-Mr. Shane Renaud, OMC, Police Constable, Board Director
+Mr. Shane Renaud, OMC, Police Constable, Services Planning Committee Chair

-Mr. Renaud has been a Board Director since September 2018, currently sitting on the Services Planning Committee.
-As a former Crown Ward, Mr. Renaud is a strong advocate for children and youth.
-During his teen years he acted as a liaison between the youth in care and the Board of Directors and he has continued donating his time ever since by providing presentations to foster parents, youth in care and staff.
+Mr. Shane Renaud has been a Board Director since September 2018, currently serving as Chair of the Services Planning Committee.
+As a former Crown Ward, he is a strong advocate for children and youth.
+During his teen years, Shane acted as a liaison between youth in care and the WECAS Board and he has continued donating his time ever since by providing presentations to foster parents, youth in care and staff.

 Shane’s commitment to the Windsor-Essex community is also reflected in his chosen profession, that of a Constable with the Windsor Police Service.
 He is a graduate of the Law and Security Administration Program at St. Clair College, the Ontario Police College’s Constable Training Program and has an Executive Certificate in Conflict Resolution from the University of Windsor – Faculty of Law.

-In December of 2016 Mr. Renaud’s volunteer work with the Society, Windsor Police Service and advocacy for youth in care was recognized with him being awarded the Ontario Medal of Good Citizenship.
+In December of 2016, Mr. Renaud’s volunteer work with the Society, Windsor Police Service and advocacy for youth in care was recognized with him being awarded the Ontario Medal of Good Citizenship.

 Dr. Mohammed Hussain, MD, CCFP, Board Director